almosenja/Safety-BIM-Vision/BIM_module/README.md

 Workers will automatically classified based on the category obtained in risk assessment step (see the paper).
 These categories were hard-coded using Python in Dynamo:
 * `risk_assessment_low_elevation.py` - worker floor location < 1.8 m
 * `risk_assessment_high_elevation.py` - worker floor location ≥  1.8 m

+## Note
+Please note that the codes are specifically designed for the case study in our research.
+Please adjust it according to your specific requirements.
+Download the images to see in high-resolution.